 We know, we know.
-The idea of leaving Baby to play by himself probably sounds less appealing than salmon-flavored ice cream.
-First there’s the cuteness factor, because Baby is so adorable when he plays.
+The idea of leaving Baby to play by themself probably sounds less appealing than salmon-flavored ice cream.
+First there’s the cuteness factor, because Baby is so adorable when they play.
 And then there’s the risky factor, because at this age, who knows what Baby could get into without you around?

 Those are valid concerns for every parent, and we applaud you for keeping that Parent Thinking Cap firmly on the top of your head.
-But Baby needs independent playtime; entertaining himself is a really important skill that has many other beneficial effects on his development.
+But Baby needs independent playtime; entertaining themself is a really important skill that has many other beneficial effects on their development.
 Here are some reasons why solo playtime is necessary for Baby.

 Just like walking or climbing, coming up with self-directed activities is a new exercise for Baby.
-There will come a time when you’re not beside him to hand him the next toy to play with – think preschool, or a playdate – and solo playtime is like rehearsal for when that day comes.
+There will come a time when you’re not beside them to hand them the next toy to play with – think preschool, or a playdate – and solo playtime is like rehearsal for when that day comes.

 Imagination and problem-solving